-Provision for impairment and credit losses grew by P2.4 billion to P2.6 billion because of the growth in loan portfolio and low-base on impact from the lower first year provisions on the PFRS-9 implementation.
+Provision for impairment and credit losses grew by P2.4 billion to P2.6 billion because of the growth in loan portfolio and of the changes affecting the inputs to the Bank's expected credit loss calculation models.

 Total non-interest income surged 49.0% to P8.4 billion mainly driven by improvements in service charges, fees and commissions, as well as trading and securities gains.
 Service charges, fees, and commissions increased by 18.7% to P3.3 billion from the upswing in commissions and transactional fee income.
 Trading opportunities boosted the Bank's profitability as trading and securities gain and Gain on disposal of investment securities at amortized cost jumped to P884.5 million and P1.4 billion, respectively.
 Lower sales of foreclosed assets resulted in a 14.9% drop in gain on sale of investment properties to P864.4 million and 81.2% decrease in gain on asset foreclosure and dacion transactions to P47.5 million.
 Trust fee income increased by P51.3 million or 16.8% to reach P357.1 million with the steady growth in trust assets under management.
 Share in net income of an associate recorded an P83.7 million increase to P184.7 million from P101.0 million because of the improved profitability of the bancassurance joint venture, MCBLife.
 Miscellaneous income decreased by 5.4% to P1.2 billion with the booking of one-off gains last year.